Home » Recipes » Healthy Breakfasts » Muffins and Baking » Crazy Moist Lemon Poppy Seed Gluten-Free Muffins

 Description

-These Lemon Poppy Seed Muffins are gluten-free and the perfect brunch treat!
-Each bite is crazy moist and filled with fresh citrus flavor.
-Drizzle with a lemon glaze for the ultimate bite!
+These lemon poppy seed muffins are gluten-free and the perfect brunch treat!
+Each bite is extra moist and filled with fresh citrus flavor, especially when you add the 2-ingredient lemon glaze.

 Ingredients